-In order to join the Women's Committee mailing list, please contact the Secretary.
+If you would like to join the Women's Committee mailing list, please contact the Chair.

-If you are already a member of the mailing list and are not receiving emails, please contact Dr Buchnea.
+If you are already a member of the mailing list and are not receiving emails, please contact Dr Haggerty.
 This may be because your email address has changed and needs to be updated.

-Media: If you are looking for an expert in economic and social history, then please contact the Chair of the Committee.
+Media: If you are looking for an expert in economic and social history, then please contact the Dr Haggerty.